Stape

 Also available in

 Cookies are a cornerstone of marketing, and they cause many disputes and unrest in the industry.
-Growing user privacy concerns, data regulation policies like CCPA, GDPR, and ePrivacy Directive, as well as cookie deprecation timeline by Google Chrome make getting the most of cookies quite challenging.
+Growing user privacy concerns, data regulation policies like CCPA, and the GDPR make it challenging to take full advantage of cookies.

 Intelligent Tracking Prevention and other anti-tracking mechanisms also restrict cookies.
 These factors challenge businesses that rely heavily on online marketing, especially third-party data collection for targeting ads.

 It makes advertisers look for ways to target their audience without cookies and get the most out of them they can still use.
 One way to get the most out of cookies is to extend their lifetime.
-In this post, we will show you how tracking restrictions affect cookies, how they influence marketing, and how to use Google Tag Manager to extend cookie lifetime.
+This post will show you how tracking restrictions affect cookies, how they influence marketing, and how to use Google Tag Manager and GTM server to extend cookie lifetime.

 3rd party cookies and privacy concerns